 5. Provide your contact information

-You can stay connected by providing your contact information, such as your handphone number, email address, and LinkedIn profile.
+You can stay connected and continue your professional relationship with him/her by providing your contact information or other personal details in your letter of resignation, such as your handphone number, email address, and LinkedIn profile.

-Can your employer reject your resignation letter in Singapore?
+Can your employer reject your formal resignation letter in Singapore?

-According to the Employment Act in Singapore, as long as employees intend to resign, either with notice or compensation with salary in lieu, the employer cannot prevent them from leaving the job.
+According to the Employment Act in Singapore, as long as employees intend to resign, either with notice or compensation with a salary in lieu, the employer cannot prevent them from leaving the job.
+You are also not required to disclose your personal reasons for tendering.

 [Date of tender]